CollaBot: Vision-Language Guided Simultaneous Collaborative Manipulation: Collaborative Grasp Poses Generation

 \subsubsection{Network Architecture}

 Considering the efficiency of training, we adopt PointNet\cite{qi2017pointnet} as the backbone network for LoGNet.
 The backbone takes a $2048 \times 3$ point cloud as input and outputs a 1024-dimensional feature vector.
-The target output is a grasp pose $\mathbb{G}$ representing a transformation matrix in $\mathbb{R}^{4 \times 4}$.

-$\mathbb{G}$ can be decomposed into translation component $\mathbf{t}$ and rotation component $\mathbf{R}$. $\mathbf{t}$ is relatively easy to learn.
+The target output is a grasp pose $\mathbb{G}$ representing a transformation matrix in $\mathbb{R}^{4 \times 4}$. $\mathbb{G}$ can be decomposed into a translation component $\mathbf{t}$ and a rotation component $\mathbf{R}$. $\mathbf{t}$ is relatively easy to learn.
 However, $\mathbf{R}$, having only three degrees of freedom, is inherently constrained.
-Following the implementation used in GraspNet\cite{fang2020graspnet}, we decompose the rotation matrix into an approach vector $\mathbf{v}$(i.e., the direction of the gripper) and an in-plane rotation $\alpha$ along the approach vector (i.e., the orientation of the gripper's opening direction).
+Following the implementation used in AnyGrasp\cite{fang2023anygrasp}, we decompose the rotation matrix into an approach vector $\mathbf{v}$ (i.e., the direction of the gripper) and an in-plane rotation $\alpha$ along the approach vector (i.e., the orientation of the gripper's opening direction).
 Using MLPs, the 1024-dimensional feature vector is mapped through three operation networks to predict $\mathbf{t}$, $\mathbf{v}$, and $\alpha$, respectively.

-It is important to note that we do not regress grasp scores and widths.
-As for the former, since this work focuses on collaborative grasping, local grasp quality metrics such as force closure are insufficient to reflect the overall grasp performance.
-In experiments, we instead evaluate the results based on global metrics such as overall force closure.
-For width, although it can be easily integrated into the framework, we choose not to output it because the gripper used in experiments does not require specifying a grasp width.